CogComp/lbjava/lbjava/doc/DEFFINITIONS.md

 with learning algorithms, the biggest differences from a more typical ML programming philosophy are:

- - The word ``classifier'' does not imply learning.
-Na\"ive Bayes, SVM, Perceptron, etc. are *not* classifiers; they are learning algorithms.
+ - The word "classifier" does not imply learning.
+Naive Bayes, SVM, Perceptron, etc. are *not* classifiers; they are learning algorithms.

  - Classifiers (learned and otherwise) should work directly with (internal